Dictionary of Revolutionary Marxism

 “MILITARY KEYNESIANISM”

 Government budget deficits which are occasioned specifically by large military expenditures.
-Capitalist governments are often very reluctant to spend money on public works or the health and welfare of the working class, even if the main purpose in doing so is to boost the overall economy through
+Capitalist governments are usually very reluctant to spend money on public works or the health and welfare of the working class, even if the main purpose in doing so is to boost the overall economy through

 Keynesian deficit spending.
 But capitalist governments are willing to spend much more freely on expanding their military might, and are therefore much more willing to create “fiscal deficits” to boost the economy that way.

-For example, most capitalist countries were not able to even temporarily suspend the Great Depression of the 1930s through large deficit-causing public works programs and other social expenditures; the best that most of them, including the U.S., could do along those lines was to somewhat mitigate the effects of that extremely severe overproduction crisis through rather small government deficits.
+For example, most capitalist countries were not able to even temporarily suspend the Great Depression of the 1930s through large deficit-causing public works programs and other social expenditures; the best that most of them, including the U.S., could do along those lines was to slightly mitigate the effects of that extremely severe overproduction crisis through rather small government deficits.
 But all these countries were quite willing to run truly colossal deficits for war production just before and during World War II.
-That military Keynesianism suspended the Depression until the massive destruction of capital during the war ended it completely.
+That military Keynesianism suspended the Depression until the massive destruction of productive capital during the war ended it completely.

 MILL, James (1773-1836)